 Have evidence of collaborative planning within and across courses and departments.

 The successful candidate will be encouraged to contribute to the co-curricular life of the school.
 Candidates with experience and qualifications in coaching [and other co-curricular activities] will be given special consideration.
 Compensation is commensurate with qualifications and experience; medical benefits are included.

 Letters of application, accompanied by a resume, and the names of two references, should be received via email to: firstname.lastname@example.org the positions will remain open until filled.

 ***Only those selected for interviews will be contacted***

-Additional Salary Information: based on education & experience
+Additional Salary Information: Salary is based on education and experience.

 The mission of Chartwell School is to diagnostically educate students with specific learning variations, including dyslexia, in a way that provides them with the academic skills, confidence, creativity and perseverance necessary to meet the challenges of mainstream education and lifelong learning.